 Winters are bitterly cold and you’ll certainly need to wrap up very warm as you work your way around the frozen Baltic Sea.
 Advantages are some wonderful Christmas markets and the snow which blanket covers this region from December to February.
 Both certainly add to the region’s overall charm.
 There is also the outside chance of witnessing the beautiful Northern Lights but you may need to head even further north.

 Come in summer and the contrast is huge.
 Days are long and the sun doesn’t set till 11:00 p.m. in places like Helsinki and rises again a few hours later.
 The coastal resorts suddenly come alive and are packed with thousands of locals in party mood when the weather is good (it isn’t always even in summer).

 If you pick up a taste for Eastern Europe, you could also consider combining this with our backpacking route for the Balkans.

-This article was published in August 2013.
+This article was last updated in May 2019.